-After setting the Main Switch to ON, pressing Button 6 will turn R2-D2 on.
-He will jerk forward a bit, his red dome light will come on, and his dome rotates around then centers.
+After setting the Main Switch to ON (the ‘I’ symbol), pressing Button 6 will turn R2-D2 on.
+He will jerk forward a bit, his red dome light will come on, and his dome rotates fully in both directions and then centers.
 After this, his purple and green dome lights come on and he will make a sound to indicate he is ready.

 Buttons 1, 2, and 3 can be used right away to trigger those functions manually.
 However, Buttons 4 and 5 require the mobile application described in the next section.

 NOTE: When using Patrol Mode, R2-D2 will sense walls and obstacles at about 40cm.
 His infrared foot sensors will also attempt to detect edges such as stairs and avoid them, but is less effective on dark floors.
 He may also have a hard time moving and stopping on slippery surfaces.
 When activating this mode in a new location, make sure his sensors are reacting in time.